Career Scope Services

 - participate in Career Scope PT (no less than 10 hours per week) while participating in barrier removal activities as outlined in their Individual Responsibility Plan (IRP).

-Preferred, but not required – Have a high school diploma or GED or be enrolled in a GED program and making satisfactory progress.
+Preferred, but not required –Have a high school diploma or high school equivalency certificate or be enrolled in a high school equivalency program and making satisfactory progress.

 For more on when it is appropriate to refer Community Jobs participants to job search, please refer to section 8.3.12 - Stacking CJ with part time Job Search?